 All About You

-Providing care for YOU is the most important job of a Medical Home.
-The care provided in a Medical Home is personal and the team’s goal is to make sure you receive the health care you need.
-You are also an important member of the team.
-Patients are encouraged to actively participate in their care.
+Providing care for YOU is the focus of a Medical Home.
+The care provided in a Medical Home is personal, and the team’s goal is to make sure you receive the health care you need.
+You are also an essential member of the team.
+Your participation to develop your care plan is actively encouraged.
 What can you do to get the most out of your health care?

 - Learn about preventive care for yourself.